 Sickness in the Family - Based on the survey conducted, 24.83% of the household respondents have experienced one (1) sick family member for the past five years.
 22.17% of the household respondents have experienced three (3) sick family members for the past five years (Table 2.4-25).
-Common sickness in the barangay as indicated by the household respondents are fever, cold, gastrointestinal disease, skin disease (Table 2.4-26).
+Common sickness in the barangay as indicated by the household respondets are fever, cold, gastrointestinal disease, skin disease and heart disease (Table 2.4-26).